telefonicaid/fiware-device-simulator/doc/manuals/run-with-docker.md

         docker-compose up

-Then, in a new shell script command cline you can invoke the simulator CLI by typing
+Then, in a new shell script command line you can invoke the simulator CLI by typing

         docker exec iot-device-simulator bash -c "./bin/fiwareDeviceSimulatorCLI <youroptions>"